hdfchain/hdfd/txscript/README.md

 ## Examples

 * [Standard Pay-to-pubkey-hash Script](https://pkg.go.dev/github.com/hdfchain/hdfd/txscript/v3#example-PayToAddrScript)
-  Demonstrates creating a script which pays to a Decred address.
+  Demonstrates creating a script which pays to a Hdfchain address.
 It also prints the created script hex and uses the DisasmString function to display the disassembled script.